| BACK TO INDEX BACK TO OTHMAR FREY'S HOMEPAGE |

 Tri-Frequency Synthetic Aperture Radar for the Measurements of Snow Water Equivalent.

 In Proc.
 IEEE Int.
 Geosci.
 Remote Sens.
 Symp.,

 synthetic aperture radar,

-synthetic aperture radar data,
+airborne synthetic aperture radar system,

 Synthetic aperture radar,

 Please note that access to full text PDF versions of papers is restricted to the Chair of Earth Observation and Remote Sensing, Institute of Environmental Engineering, ETH Zurich.

 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to